yashrajd/bcap/README.md

 ### Investors

 Although Investors do not tend to play a role in the day to day operations of bitcoin, they impact the price of bitcoin by buying or selling.
 Investors tend to have a thesis for why they hold bitcoin, thus changes in bitcoin consensus that affect their thesis can positively or negatively affect the price of bitcoin and consequently the incentives to Miners for the amount of hashrate security the network has.
 However, bitcoin's price also has broader implications beyond mining.
 It can drive venture capital funding for new businesses, affect funding for open-source developers working on software related to bitcoin, and stimulate overall investment, leading to innovation in products and services.
-Thus, the price of bitcoin not only influences network security but also shapes the development and expansion of the entire ecosystem.
+Thus, the price of bitcoin not only influences network security, but also shapes the development and expansion of the entire ecosystem.

 They include: